GF2++

 • Read-write iteration through the underlying store words.

-gf2::BitStore::bits() const Returns a gf2::BitsIter iterator to view the bits in the store.
+gf2::bits Returns a gf2::BitsIter iterator over the bits in the store.

-gf2::BitStore::to_words Returns a copy of the words underlying the bit-store.
+gf2::to_words Returns a copy of the "words" underlying the bit-store.

 Stringification

-The following methods return a string representation for a bit-store.
+The following functions returns a string representation of a bit store.
 The string can be in the obvious binary format or a more compact hex format.

 struct std::formatter<gf2::BitStore> Specialisation of std::formatter for bit-stores.